plone/training/theming/theme-package-2.rst

 Main Content Area
 -----------------

-To make the Plone content area flexible and containing the correct bootstrap grid classes, we use an inline XSL snippet.
+To make the Plone content area flexible and containing the correct Twitter Bootstrap grid classes, we use an inline :term:`XSLT` snippet.
-This is already in our rules.xml, but needs some customization for our theme:
+This is already available in our :file:`rules.xml` file, but it needs some customization for our theme:

 .. code-block:: xml
+   :emphasize-lines: 16,20,23,27

    <!-- Central column -->
    <replace css:theme="#content-container" method="raw">